Popcaan: 2014–present: Where We Come From, Forever and subsequent fame

 In June 2016, Popcaan made his first UK appearance alongside Mixpak for the annual Red Bull Culture Clash and won the clash over Wiz Khalifa, Taylor Gang, Eskimo Dance, and UKG Allstars.

 In March 2017, Popcaan performed guest vocals for the Gorillaz track "Saturnz Barz" off of the album Humanz.
 The track reached number five on the Billboard Hot Rock Songs chart.
 He also spent time in Europe as the opening act on Drake's Boy Meets World Tour.

 Popcaan announced his second album Forever on 11 May 2018.
 It was preceded by the singles "Body So Good", "Wine for Me", and "Firm and Strong".
 The album was released on 20 July and premiered on a live stream hosted by Boiler Room.
 Popcaan headlined Reggae Sumfest the following day.
 Forever entered the Billboard Reggae Albums chart at number 2.

 On 23 December 2018, Drake announced that Popcaan would be signed to OVO Sound and Warner Records.
 Popcaan's third album Vanquish, released on 19 December 2019, was the first project produced with OVO Sound.
 Popcaan's fourth album, Fixtape, was released on 7 August 2020.
 It includes the Drake collaborations "All I Need" and "Twist & Turn" featuring PartyNextDoor.
 On 16 October 2020, Popcaan joined forces with OVO affiliate Preme for their EP Link Up, which featured Wiz Khalfia, Davido, Beam, and French Montana.

-On 27 January 2023, Popcaan released his fifth album, Great Is He on OVO Sound.
-The album debuted on the Billboard Reggae Albums chart at number 3.
+On 27 January 2023, Popcaan released his fifth album, Great Is He, on OVO Sound.
+It debuted on the Billboard Reggae Albums chart at number 3.

+Honors

+In February 2026, Popcaan was traditionally honored in Ghana through an enstoolment process that saw him become a sub-chief in the Asebu in the Central Region.
+He was honored with the title "Nana Arkoh Kese I," which makes him Aboafohen of the Apagyahen Division.